YiChiCanCode/Real-Time-Market-Data-Dashboard/README.md

-# Real-Time-Market-Data-Dashboard
+Real-Time Market Data Dashboard
-A dashboard that displays real-time market data for selected stocks, commodities, ETFs, etc.

-## The project is divided into five phases
+A comprehensive dashboard that provides real-time market data.
+This project is divided into several phases, as described below.

 Phase 1: Project Setup & Planning
 1.1 Backend Setup (Java, Spring Boot)
 Create a New Project: Use Spring Initializr or your preferred IDE (like IntelliJ or Eclipse) to create a new Spring Boot project.